justDax/JobManager/README.md

 DB_PASSWORD=
 ```
 this is the only difference from my local file and the example

+The database can be easilly created with the command
+`php artisan db:setup`
+that will create the database, run the migrations and the data seeding scripts

 start the laravel application with the command `php artisan serve`